Juan Ruiz: The Book of Good Love

 El Libro de Buen Amor (The Book of Good Love) is a massive and episodic work that combines poems to Jesus and Mary; Ruiz's unrequited love, and fables.
 The poem itself is 1,728 stanzas long.
 The breadth of the writer's scope, and the exuberance of his style have caused some to term him "the Castilian Chaucer."
 Speculation regarding whether or not the book was actually an autobiography is incessant.

 His language is characterized by its richness and its sermon-like tendency to repeat the same concept in several different ways.
 Noted for being very creative and alive, his work utilizes colloquial, popular vocabulary.
 His natural gifts were supplemented by his varied culture; he clearly had a considerable knowledge of the colloquial (and perhaps also of literary) Arabic widely spoken in the Spain of his time; his classical reading was apparently not extensive, but he knew by heart the Disticha of Dionysius Cato, and admits his indebtedness to Ovid and to the De Amore ascribed to Pamphilus; his references to Blanchefleur, to Tristan and to Yseult, indicate an acquaintance with French literature, and he utilizes the fabliaux with remarkable deftness; lastly, he adapts fables and apologues from Aesop, from Pedro Alfonso's Disciplina clericalis, and from medieval bestiaries.
+Ruiz, in fact, offers a complete picture of picaresque society in the most complex and rich cultural geography of Europe during the first half of the 14th century, and his impartial irony lends a deeper tone to his rich coloring.